tubbo/bowery/README.md

 install` independently, and the `assets:precompile` task is overridden to include this new task.

-You can also use Bowery as part of a Capistrano deployment by using the regular Sprockets Capistrano task, as it will run `rake assets:precompile`, which is hooked to provide Bowery support.
+You can also use Bowery as part of a [Capistrano][cap] deployment by using the regular Sprockets Capistrano task, as it will run `rake assets:precompile`, which is hooked to provide Bowery support.